 - 1/3 cup of cheddar (optional)

-Mix well until a dough ball forms.
+- Mix well until the dough ball forms.
 Add in the water from the can to get the consistency needed.
-Alternatively, to reduce sodium level, plain water or broth will work too.
+Alternatively, to reduce sodium levels, plain water or broth will work too.

-Roll until 1/3 to 1/2 inch thick, then cut with your favourite cookie cutter(s)
+- Roll until 1/3 to 1/2 inch thick, then cut with your favorite cookie cutter(s)

-Lay them on a baking rack and bake at 180 degrees for 15 mins.
-Leave it to cool in the oven for 5-8mins before removal
+- Lay them on a baking rack and bake at 180 degrees for 15 mins.
+Please leave it to cool in the oven for 5-8mins before removal.